mwittig/tracking_chain_no_truffle/README.md

 # Tracking Chain without Truffle

 This project was created for educational purposes.
+Its aim is to use `web3` instead of `truffle-contract`.
 The use case is a delivery or tracking process which is described in this private Ethereum Blockchain.
 Geth is the mean of choice.
-Basically, there are two smart contracts running.
+Basically, there are two Ðapps running based on a single contract.
 At first, random position data is written into the Blockchain.
-The second contract constantly listens to events that are emitted at each writing process and keeps us up to date with notifications.
+The second Ðapp constantly listens to events that are emitted at each writing process and keeps us up to date with notifications.

-Some automation via ShellScript was done for initial steps instead of using truffle.
+Some automation via a Shell Script was done for initial steps instead of using truffle.

 ## Usage